hibbitts-design/hibbitts-design-org-learn/pages/06.github-githubdesktop/chapter.md

     category: docs
 ---

-# GitHub & GitHub Desktop
+# Grav, GitHub & GitHub Desktop

 Using GitHub and GitHub Desktop, Grav site content can be edited locally with changes selectively committed to a GitHub (Git) repository.